About Pawsitive Pooches (and cats)

 Several more "Pick-a-Pooch" events were held... all at Creve Coeur Park, and all wonderful for the pups!
 The next included all 3 no-kill shelters in the St. Louis Metro Area and the 3rd and very best was just for "Special Needs" dogs that were doomed to be shelter-lifers due to a flaw in their body or spirit...cat dislikers, must be the only dog-dogs, fearful dogs, senior dogs, duo dogs that had to stay together, and dogs with medical conditions.
 Each group had their own section of the park with signage so the perfectly matched family could easily find the pooches suitable for their situations.
 Many more tears flowed that happy day!

-So life continued and I cautiously kept placing dogs in loving homes, learning a lot with each adoption.
+So life in rescue continued as I cautiously kept helping place dogs and cats in loving homes, learning a lot with each adoption.
 In 2002 I was approached by a gentle, determined man, Richard Camp, who had a dream of hosting very large adoption events.
 He heard about my "Pick-a-Pooch" events and wondered if I might help organize a larger one.
-So began our work organizing the largest adoptathons in the USA.
-From A-Z, covering every base possible, 9 events were held during the course of 7 years, with hundreds of wonderful volunteers, successfully placing thousands of deserving dogs and cats, coming from as many as 28 different shelters and rescue groups, into loving homes.
+So began our team work organizing the Adopt-a-Stray adoptathons, the largest adoptathons in the USA back then.
+From A-Z, covering every base possible, 9 events were held during the course of 7 years, with over 700 wonderful volunteers and over 28 different rescue groups and shelters working together for one cause; to find loving homes for thousands of deserving dogs and cats.

-And so here I am...with the wonderful help of many volunteers, we have helped thousands of dogs by: rescuing them, finding them loving homes, removing them from bad homes, choosing euthanasia when it was the most humane choice, educating families of new dogs, helping dogs stay in good homes once placed, and organizing large adoption events.
-We decided to develop this "Pawsitive Pooches" organization and website to share our decades of knowledge in animal rescue, including mistakes we learned many lessons from and successes as well.
-Our hopes are that these tips, do's and don'ts and how-to's will help YOU succeed in your efforts to make a difference in the life of a dog or dogs in need that may cross your path.
+Through the many years in rescue work, and with the wonderful hard and emotionally work of so many incredible volunteers and rescue groups, we as a community have helped thousands of dogs and cats by: rescuing & rehabbing them, finding loving homes, educating families about the commitment needed when bringing a new dog or cat home, helping dogs and cats stay in good homes once placed, and organizing large adoption events.
+We decided to develop this "Pawsitive Pooches" website to share our many years of accumulated experience in animal rescue, with the hopes that these tips, do's and don'ts and how-to's will help YOU succeed in your efforts to make a difference in the life of a dog or cat in need.